Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/comms-part-1.md

 ## Prelude

 The *Communications* system is arguably one of the most important parts of our simulator.
-After all, it's kinda hard to debug a problem when you can't ask the simulator why it isn't working.
+After all, it's kinda hard to debug a program when you can't ask it why something isn't working.

 The user will interact with our simulated motion controller via a single *Serial Port*, which we'll be modelling as a simple thing which sends and